sfazelsa/Chi/README.md

 # Dependencies
-Need Microsoft Kinect 2
+Need Microsoft Kinect 2,
-Windows Machine (I used a surface pro)
+Windows Machine (I used a surface pro,)
-Appropriate adpaters to coonect the Kinect with laptop
+Appropriate adpaters to connect the Kinect with laptop

 # Modules
 pykinect2,